shsargordi/XMorpher-registration/README.md

 The folders train_labeled_unlabeled and train_unlabeled_unlabeled are used for training, and the data in the test folder is used for testing.

-# How to prepare the dataset,
+# How to prepare the dataset:
 Follow the instructions in Prepare-Data/preprocessing.ipynb.

 # Run the script
 Run python Unsup_train.py for unsupervised training.

 Run python Semi_train.py for semi-supervised training.